-I would say for someone who’s physically disabled and requires the use of a wheelchair, assistance, or a mobility scooter, Portugal is not ideal.
-Way too many cobblestones, hills, and uneven turf of all sorts.
+I would say for someone who’s physically disabled and requires the use of a wheelchair, assistance, or a mobility scooter, many areas of Portugal would not be ideal.
+Many places still have cobblestoned streets, the country is very hilly, and from my perspective, the uneven turf of all sorts would be very challenging.

 Valerie Schneider – IL Italy Correspondent

-Ditto for Italy…it’s difficult to get around any of the towns and cities for those with disabilities, wheelchairs, etc.
+Ditto for the challenges in Italy...speaking as a person without a disability, it appears quite difficult to get around, especially in many of the older towns and cities for those with disabilities, wheelchairs, etc.

 Assisted living is starting to catch on here, with some private facilities and some church-run facilities.
 Another option that has been gaining popularity is a "common house"—a sort of "Golden Girls" situation where a house is managed by a couple of people who provide meals and assistance to a small number of people who have a room and bath, and common areas, so it's kind of like being in a family setting.